Explaining Media Psychology

 Luskin's Learning Psychology Series—No. 24

-The formation, maintenance or change of individual and group stereotypes
+- The formation, maintenance, or change of individual and group stereotypes on-camera and off-camera

-On-camera and off-camera, diverse perceptions in diversity and its effects on audiences in storytelling and influencing media perspectives in advertising, in propaganda messages, in learning and education, including utilizing new information to build new skills.
+- Influencing media perspectives in advertising, in propaganda messages, in learning and education, including utilizing new information to build new skills

 - Writing about media or performing as expert guests on various media

 - Researching ways to improve all forms of media